 Cut Back on Receivables

-If you opt for the electronic zines and newsletters, make sure you have a good system in place for managing email, or you’ll just be changing types of clutter.
+If you opt for the electronic zines and newsletters, make sure you have a good system in place for managing email, or you’ll just be trading clutter types.
+I like Unroll.Me for keeping my e-newsletters organized and centralized in a folder.

 Remove your name from mailing lists at DMAChoice.
-Review your choices annually to make sure your choices are still accurate.
+Review your choices annually to make sure they’re still accurate.

 *Keep in mind that it can take up to 90 days for your name to be removed.